LauraFJulia/TFT_vs_Fund/README.txt

 Pose estimation of 3 views based on the trifocal tensor and the fundamental matrix.

+This MATLAB(R) directory contains the code implemented for the PSIVT 2017 paper "A Critical Review of the Trifocal Tensor Estimation" by Laura F. Julia and Pascal Monasse.

 Laura F. Julia, <laura.fernandez-julia@enpc.fr>, Univ.
 Paris Est, LIGM, ENPC, France

 Version 0.1, July 2017